FabricMC/fabric-docs/develop/gamerules.md

 The category argument (`.category(GameRuleCategory.MISC)`) determines which category the gamerule falls under in the world creation screen.
 In this example, we have created a boolean game rule with a default value of `false` and an id of `bad_vision`.
 The stored values in game rules are not limited to booleans; other valid types include `double`s, `integer`s, and `enum`s.

-Example of a gamerule storing a double:
+Example of a game rule storing a double:

 @[code lang=java transcludeWith=:::double](@/reference/latest/src/main/java/com/example/docs/gamerule/ModGamerules.java)

-## Accessing a Gamerule {#accessing-a-gamerule}
+## Accessing a Game Rule {#accessing-a-game-rule}

-Now that we have a gamerule and its identifier you can access it anywhere with the `serverworld.getGameRules().get(GAMERULE)` method.
-Where the argument to the `.get()` is your gamerule constant and not the gamerule identifier.
+Now that we have a game rule and its `Identifier`, you can access it anywhere with the `serverWorld.getGameRules().get(GAMERULE)` method, where the argument to the `.get()` is your game rule constant and not the game rule id.

 @[code lang=java transcludeWith=:::access](@/reference/latest/src/main/java/com/example/docs/gamerule/ModGamerules.java)

-You can also use this to access the state of vanilla gamerules
+You can also use this to access the values of vanilla game rules

 @[code lang=java transcludeWith=:::vanilla](@/reference/latest/src/main/java/com/example/docs/gamerule/ModGamerules.java)

-For example, for a gamerule that applies blindness to every player when true, the implementation would be:
+For example, for a rule that applies blindness to every player when true, the implementation would be:

 @[code lang=java transcludeWith=:::badvision](@/reference/latest/src/main/java/com/example/docs/gamerule/ModGamerules.java)